robdbirch/snoopit/README.md

 ## Usage
 Typical use is via the command line with a JSON specification file.

-        Usage: snooper [options]
+    Usage: snoopit [options]
-            -s, --snoopers snoopers.json     File contains one or more regular expressions to locate a line of interest in a file
-            -S, --snooper snooper_name       Only use the named snooper.
+        -s, --snoopers snoopies.json     File contains one or more regular expressions to locate a line of interest in a file -S, --snooper snooper_name       Only use the named snooper.
 This option can be used more than once to use several snoopers.
         -t, --template                   Generate a template snoopies.json file to stdout -T, --tracking                   Enable log file tracking using file ./snoopit_db.json -f, --tracking-file file_name    Specify a different tracking file name and location instead of the default ./snoopit_db.json
         -j, --json                       Generate output in json
         -J, --pretty-json                Generate output in pretty json -N, --no-newline                 Do not output new line between found items -n, --enable-notifications       Enable notifications
         -l, --line-numbers               show line numbers
         -v, --verbose                    prints out file name, matched line number -h, --help

 ### Basic Snoopers specification file